Article Translations: (Spanish)

-The type of treatment you'll get for food poisoning will depend on the specific germ that is making you sick.
+The treatment you'll get for food poisoning will depend on the germ that is making you sick.
 The doctor might give you medicine, but most of the time someone who has food poisoning doesn't need to take medicine.

 It's also rare that a kid with food poisoning would need to go to the hospital.
 Usually, only people who get really dehydrated have to go to the hospital.
 Being dehydrated means your body has lost too much fluid due to diarrhea and vomiting.
 A dehydrated person can get fluids and medicine through an IV at the hospital.
-To keep from getting dehydrated, try to keep drinking fluids when you are sick.
+To keep from getting dehydrated, try to keep drinking liquids when you're sick.

 You may also need to go to the hospital if you have blood in your poop.
 If you do see blood in your poop, you should definitely tell your parents about it.

 Many things can be done to prevent food poisoning.
 These precautions should be taken at every stage a food takes — from preparation to cooking to storing leftovers.
-A lot of this responsibility falls on grown-ups, but kids can help fight germs, too.
-One of the best ways is to wash your hands if you're helping to prepare foods.
+A lot of this responsibility falls on grown-ups, but kids can help fight germs too.
+One of the best ways is to wash your hands if you're helping to make foods.

-Other steps you can take to keep your food safe include:
+Other ways to keep your food safe include: